ubuntudroid/alfred-json-compressor/README.md

 # alfred-json-compressor
-An Alfred workflow to compress and escape JSON.
+A python based Alfred workflow to compress and escape JSON.

 Select some JSON, press **CTRL + SHIFT + J** and a compressed and escaped version of the JSON will be copied to your clipboard: